The Danish Language Course

 At the interview, the counselor will show you a model of what you can expect to learn following DU1, DU2 and DU3 respectively.
 Together you will find out from which program you will benefit from the most.

 Test and examination

 Each Danish Language Course is divided into six modules.
 You conclude each module with a module test.
 Once you have passed the module test, you move on to the next module.
 After the last module, you complete the Danish Language Course with a state-controlled examination.
-The examinations (Prøve i Dansk 1-3) are held twice a year – summer and winter.
-We offer special exams classes.
+The examinations (Prøve i Dansk 1-3) and “Studieprøven” are held twice a year – summer and winter.
+We start up exam classes in January and August.

 Danish Language Course 1 (DU1)

 DU1 is for you who have not learned how to read and write in your mother tongue or do not know the latin alphabet.

 The program will educate you to master the Danish language at a level making you capable of managing an everyday life in Denmark.
 You will e.g. feel at ease communicating in a practical job.
 You will be able to speak Danish when you go shopping, consult the doctor or when you attend a parent-teacher meeting at your children’s school.